nesaorg/Equivariant-Encryption-for-AI/README.md

 Formally, given some plaintext $p_i$, and some ciphertext $c_i$, with $p_i$ = decrypt($c_i$), our EE framework ensures that decrypt(nonlinear($c_1,c_2$)) = nonlinear($p_1,p_2$), where "nonlinear" represents a specific set of non-linear neural functions.

 Crucially, the complexity of inference under EE does not surpass that of the unencrypted version.
-Each forward pass through the network involves approximately the same computational cost as before.
+Each forward pass through the network involves approximately the same computational cost.
 Thus, **inference latency remains unchanged**, a significant advantage compared to conventional HE-based techniques.

 To illustrate this with a tangible example, consider transformer-based models like ChatGPT, Claude, or Llama.
-These models employ tokenizers to convert text into discrete tokens, each mapped to an integer token id.
-Under EE, we implement a specialized tokenizer that produces a different, encrypted set of token ids.
-The network, now adapted to EE, treats these encrypted token ids as standard inputs.
+These models employ tokenizers to convert text into discrete tokens, each mapped to an integer token ID.
+Under EE, we implement a specialized tokenizer that produces a different, encrypted set of token IDs.
+The network, now adapted to EE, treats these encrypted token IDs as standard inputs.
 It processes them identically to how it would process normal tokens, ultimately returning encrypted output tokens that can be decrypted locally by the user.
 The following diagram outlines this workflow:

 <div align="center">
   <img src="tokenizer.png" alt="tokenizer diagram">